Tips for Writing Your System Security Plan

 - Administrative/Business Operations Support Staff – Some controls that apply to systems may not be technical.
 Administrative and/or business operations staff will need to provide input into how non-technical controls, such as background screening processes, facility security mechanisms, training and awareness programs, and staff management controls, are addressed.
 The people who have ownership of these functional business capabilities will need to weigh in on the security planning effort so that controls are adequately defined.

 Once you have the right people involved, it’s time to get to work and write the plan.
 It’s a laborious process, but the intent is to provide defensible information and responses as to how a system works and how security controls are applied.
 An auditor or contracting official will want to know how you safeguard their sensitive data, and the information you document along with control responses should provide assurance of that protection.

 Create a Master SSP

 Every system used for the storage, processing, and transmission of CDI/CUI should have a security plan.
-Think about the roles above and functional areas they represent.
+Think about the roles above and the functional areas they represent.
 If these roles exist as a core, corporate function that is applied consistently across the organization, then consider creating a master system security plan that documents a core set of controls meeting the NIST 800-171 requirements.

 A Master SSP helps you define a standard across the enterprise for inheritable controls, which provides guidance to the system owners about how they may be consuming controls that are broadly applied to the organization.
 The effectiveness of using the master system security planning concept depends on how effective those broad controls are applied by mandate.